vaidehipatel311/carbon-mint-1/README.md

 ### First you need to install Mock Server(v20.1.0) with Publisher:Thinker from extensions

+### Set the port by opening the json file and on right click set port to 5000.

 ### Then right click on public/data.json and start api mock server

 ### `npm start`